yuichi-takeuchi/mstle_figure_code/README.md

 # mstle_figure_code
 This repository includes raw data with MATLAB codes to regenerate main and supplementary figures of the article: Takeuchi Y et al., Closed-loop stimulation of the medial septum terminates epileptic seizures.
-Brain (oxford), in press.
+Brain 144 (3): 885–908.
+27 Jan 2021.

 ## Getting Started